HOW CAN CONSUMERS KNOW THAT YOUR PRODUCTS ARE TRULY ORGANIC?

 12340 Black Eyed Beans

 11656 Mediterranean Soup

 12304 Quinoa Vegetable Soup

 12303 3 Bean Masala Meal

-We also offer further tomato products in glass: Ceres Organics Passata Tomato Puree(11903) Ceres Organics Passata with Basil (11696) and a range of Zito tomato products.
+Where we can we are also offering can-free alternatives, such as: Ceres Organics Passata Tomato Puree(11903) Ceres Organics Passata with Basil (11696) and a range of Zito tomato products.